umarfchy/Molecular-Dynamics-With-GROMACS/README.md

 # Perform Molecular Dynamics
 Now, take the following steps to perform your first ever molecular dynamics simulation!!!

+### Warning: change the simulation parameters (e.g. temperature, time of simulation) as per need by editing the dot mdp files.

 1. Download/clone this repository on your computer.
 2. Go inside the folder.
 3. Open the command line inside that folder.
 (Your command line's current directory should be the same as repository's directory )